skeeto/optparse/README.md

 2. The POSIX standard provides no way to properly reset the parser.
 For portable code this means getopt is only good for one run, over one argv with one optstring.
-It also means subcommand options cannot be reliably processed with getopt().
+It also means subcommand options cannot be reliably processed with getopt.
 Most implementations provide an implementation-specific method to reset the parser, but this is not portable.
 Optparse provides an `optparse_arg()` function for stepping through non-option arguments, and parsing of options can continue